 Other Traffic Accidents

-Auto accidents don’t always involve two or more vehicles, as in many occasions a bicycle or motorcycle can be involved.
-In other situations, bicycles or motorcycles could be caused from other outstanding circumstances.
+Auto accidents don’t always involve two or more cars.
+In many occasions, a bicycle or motorcycle can be involved.

 If you’ve been involved in a bicycle or motorcycle accident, you will need to determine who is at fault for your injuries.
 You will also need to understand laws and scenarios and how best to proceed immediately following an accident.